 Balkan Fellowship for Journalistic Excellence

 Since 2007 the fellowship programme has supported investigative, high-quality journalism in South-Eastern Europe.
-It is organised by ERSTE Foundation and the Open Society Foundations in cooperation with the Balkan Investigative Reporting Network (BIRN).
+It is organised by ERSTE Foundation in cooperation with the Balkan Investigative Reporting Network (BIRN).

 The programme aims to foster high-quality reporting and encourage regional networking among journalists.
 By helping to enhance their skills and knowledge, in particular on topics related to European policy, we want to enable them to provide more in-depth information to the public in South-Eastern Europe.
 Furthermore, we want to spark interest among the fellows in the work done by the media in their neighbouring countries.